japila-books/apache-spark-internals/docs/tools/spark-submit.md

 --queue QUEUE_NAME
 ```

-With `--queue` you can choose the YARN resource queue to link:spark-yarn-client.adoc#createApplicationSubmissionContext[submit a Spark application to].
-The link:yarn/spark-yarn-settings.adoc#spark.yarn.queue[default queue name is `default`].
+With `--queue` you can choose the YARN resource queue to spark-yarn-client.md#createApplicationSubmissionContext[submit a Spark application to].
+The yarn/spark-yarn-settings.md#spark.yarn.queue[default queue name is `default`].

 CAUTION: FIXME What is a `queue`?

-NOTE: It corresponds to link:yarn/spark-yarn-settings.adoc#spark.yarn.queue[spark.yarn.queue] Spark's setting.
+NOTE: It corresponds to yarn/spark-yarn-settings.md#spark.yarn.queue[spark.yarn.queue] Spark's setting.

 TIP: It is printed out to the standard error output in <<verbose-mode, verbose mode>>.